jupyter-lsp/jupyterlab-lsp/README.md

 #### Other configuration methods

-Some language servers, such as `pyls`, provide other configuration methods _in addition_ to language-server configuration messages (accessed using the Advanced Settings Editor).
-For example, `pyls` allows users to configure the server using a local configuration file.
+Some language servers, such as `pylsp`, provide other configuration methods _in addition_ to language-server configuration messages (accessed using the Advanced Settings Editor).
+For example, `pylsp` allows users to configure the server using a local configuration file.
 You can change the inspection/diagnostics for server plugins like `pycodestyle` there.

 The exact configuration details will vary between operating systems (please see the [configuration section of pycodestyle documentation](https://pycodestyle.readthedocs.io/en/latest/intro.html#configuration)), but as an example, on Linux you would simply need to create a file called `~/.config/pycodestyle`, which may look like that: